Power-on self-test: Process

 As part of the starting sequence the POST routines may display a prompt to the user for a key press to access built-in setup functions of the BIOS.
-This allows the user to set various options particular to the mother board before the operating system is loaded.
+This allows the user to set various options particular to the motherboard before the operating system is loaded.
 If no key is pressed, the POST will proceed on to the boot sequence required to load the installed operating system.

 Many modern BIOS and UEFI implementations show a manufacturers logo during POST and hide the classic text screens unless an error occurs.
 The text screen can often be enabled in the BIOS settings by disabling the "Quiet Boot" option.

 Progress and error reporting

 The original IBM BIOS made POST diagnostic information available by outputting a number to I/O port 0x80 (a screen display was not possible with some failure modes).
 Both progress indication and error codes were generated; in the case of a failure which did not generate a code, the code of the last successful operation was available to aid in diagnosing the problem.
 Using a logic analyzer or a dedicated POST card—an interface card that shows port 0x80 output on a small display—a technician could determine the origin of the problem.
 Once an operating system is running on the computer the code displayed by such a board may become meaningless, since some OSes, e.g. Linux, use port 0x80 for I/O timing operations.
 The actual numeric codes for the possible stages and error conditions differ from one BIOS supplier to another.
 Codes for different BIOS versions from a single supplier may also vary, although many codes remain unchanged in different versions.

 Later BIOSes used a sequence of beeps from the motherboard-attached PC speaker (if present and working) to signal error codes.
 Some vendors developed proprietary variants or enhancements, such as MSI's D-Bracket.
 POST beep codes vary from manufacturer to manufacturer.

 Information on numeric and beep codes is available from manufacturers of BIOSes and motherboards.
 There are websites which collect codes for many BIOSes.